leontr/demo/present.md

 ??

 Helps you with:
- - need to be closer to user to respond faster
+ - closer to user to respond faster

- - and distribute load geographically ( some do Anycast ) -> larger surface for DDoS attacks
+?? - distribute load geographically ( some do Anycast )
+   -> larger surface for DDoS attacks

-- and offload origin servers from SSL burden
+ - and offload origin servers